 Dear Colleague,

-Normally, all companies, whether private or public sector, insist on a formal relieving order or letter for the simple reason that you are relieved after adhering to their process, and there is no adverse career history as far as the past company is concerned.
-Moreover, this is an indicator that you handed over changes/company assets properly, and then you came out in full and final satisfaction of the previous employer.
-This is undoubtedly an important document.
+Normally, all companies, whether in the private or public sector, insist on a formal relieving order or letter.
+This is because it confirms that you have been relieved after following their process and that there is no adverse career history with the past company.
+Moreover, this document indicates that you have properly handed over changes or company assets and have left in full and final satisfaction of the previous employer.
+It is undoubtedly an important document.

 Best of Luck, God Bless,